redkubes/quickstart/README.md

-# Otomi Quickstarts
+# Otomi Quickstart

-Quickly deploy a Kubernetes cluster with [Otomi](https://github.com/redkubes/otomi-core) in public cloud of your choice.
+Quickly deploy a Kubernetes cluster with [Otomi](https://github.com/redkubes/otomi-core) on the public cloud of your choice.

 **NOTE:** Intended for experimentation/evaluation ONLY.